This newsletter covers the first part of 2002, up to mid-March.

 decided to treat ourselves to “Traditional Christmas Dinner” in the swanky

-rd floor of the Bank of America
+Carnelian Room, on the 53rd floor of the Bank of America

 building downtown.
 Very nice, stunning views and great food (Call me old-fashoined, but it still seems kind of strange to